Madonna on the Late Show with David Letterman in 1994: Refusal to leave the set

 When Madonna refused to leave the set, there was jeering from members of the audience, including heckling to "get off".
 The home audience never saw Madonna leave her chair; instead, the show cut to a third commercial break, after which she was gone.
+Kellison said producer Robert Morton ordered him to "(g)et rid of her", and Kellison went to take her off the stage.
 Letterman said, "Coming up in the next half hour, Mother Teresa is going to drop by."
 He then looked at an index card and joked, "Oh, I see we've been canceled, there is no show tomorrow night."

-Another guest, who was the United States Grocery Bagging Champion at the time, was scheduled to appear on the show that evening, but his segment was cut due to Madonna refusing to leave the stage when her interview was over.
+Another guest, who was the United States Grocery Bagging Champion at the time, was scheduled to appear on the show that evening, but his segment was cancelled due to Madonna refusing to leave the stage when her interview was over.
 Counting Crows concluded the show with a performance of "Round Here".